skobkin/antenna-stats/README.md

 Giving it's homemade nature, you shouldn't rely on it as a trustworthy source.

+You can contribute to it by opening a Pull Request with your own measuremens.
+Here are some [guidelines and instructions](CONTRIBUTING.md).

 ## Antennas

 ### [Gizont Nb-iot / LORA Soft Antenna M2 (200 mm, 868 MHz)](antennas/gizont_nbiot_lora_soft_antenna_m2/details.md)